Ukraine war: More than 60% of Putin's war chest frozen, Truss says

 - Published

-More than 60% of Vladimir Putin's war chest has been frozen by sanctions but more needs to be done, Liz Truss said.
+More than 60% of Putin's war chest has been frozen by sanctions but more needs to be done, Liz Truss has said.

-The foreign secretary said "crippling" sanctions were pushing the Russian economy "back into the Soviet era".
+The foreign secretary said "crippling" sanctions are pushing the Russian economy back "into the Soviet era".

 Her call for more to be done comes amid condemnation after images of bodies in the streets of Bucha, near Kyiv, emerged after Russian troops withdrew.